fragaria/karmen-docs/docs/gcodes.md

 Karmen has G-code managent built-in.
 It allows you to upload new G-codes either *directly via web browser* or *right from your slicer*.
-It also serves as the *G-code repository*: the gcode list is searchable and Karmen also reads gcode metadata like filament type or estimated print time.
+It also serves as the *G-code library*: the gcode list is searchable and Karmen also reads gcode metadata like filament type or estimated print time.

-G-codes are scoped to [organizations](access.md), each organization has its own G-code repository.
+G-codes are scoped to [organizations](access.md), each organization has its own G-code library.

 ## Uploading gcodes using your slicer